 Older kids can work on it independently while younger kiddos can complete it as a class.

-Children write fiction stories in several no prep space books.
+Children can write fiction stories in several no-prep space books.

-They take a trip to the moon to work on telling sequenced stories.
+They will take a trip to the moon to work on telling sequenced stories.